 Post notices at entrances to areas that are treated with pesticides; the notices must be posted 24 hours before the application and remain posted 72 hours after the application.

 Schools and parishes should keep a record of the dates and times of pesticide use.
-See "Hazardous Materials Records (MSDS)" in the Record Retention Schedule (sorted by category and
+See "Hazardous Materials Safety Data Sheets (MSDS)" in the Record Retention Schedule (sorted by category and

 record type).
-The records should be in an accessible format and available upon request.
+The records should be maintained in the central office in an accessible format and available upon request.